top of page

 CONTACT

-Most consultations are offered online, with in-clinic appointments in Central London available by arrangement.
+In-clinic appointments in Central London may be available by prior arrangement.

 bottom of page